hannesdatta/course-dprep/readme.md

-# Course page for "Online Data Collection and Management (oDCM)"
+# Course page for "Data Preparation and Workflow Management" (dPrep)

-This is the course page for "Online Data Collection and Management (oDCM)", a new course taught in the Marketing Analytics Curriculum at [Tilburg University](https://tilburguniversity.edu) by [dr. Hannes Datta](https://hannesdatta.com) in Block 3 (January-March) 2021.
+This is the course page for "Data Preparation and Workflow Management (dPrep)", a new course taught in the Marketing Analytics Curriculum at [Tilburg University](https://tilburguniversity.edu) by [dr. Hannes Datta](https://hannesdatta.com) in Block 3 (February-April) 2021.

 ## Using the course website and glossary

 This is the source code of the website, and not the website itself.
-If you're looking for the actual website, please point your browser to [https://datacollection.hannesdatta.com](https://datacollections.hannesdatta.com).
+If you're looking for the actual website, please point your browser to [https://datacollection.hannesdatta.com](https://dprep.hannesdatta.com).

 ## Using this repository